flame/blis/README.md

 What's New
 ----------

+ * **Multithreaded small/skinny matrix support for sgemm now available!** Thanks to funding and hardware support from Oracle, we have now accelerated `gemm` for single-precision real matrix problems where one or two dimensions is exceedingly small.
+This work is similar to the `gemm` optimization announced last year.
+For now, we have only gathered performance results on an AMD Epyc Zen2 system, but we hope to publish additional graphs for other architectures in the future.
+You may find these Zen2 graphs via the [PerformanceSmall](docs/PerformanceSmall.md) document.

  * **BLIS awarded SIAM Activity Group on Supercomputing Best Paper Prize for 2020!**
 We are thrilled to announce that the paper that we internally refer to as the second BLIS paper,